dezordi/mFinder/README.md

 - The name of consensus and sorted_bam files should contain the sequence name header of consenus sequences;

 ## Disclaimer
+- THE INFORMATION OF INDELS RELATED TO DIFFERENT ALLELE FREQUENCIES IS STILL UNDER DEVELOPMENT
 - This script will continue to be developed to avoid erros related do sequence name, to remove the reference genome of output, to work with multiple sequences.